-Never operate on hills too steep for the ATV or for your abilities.
-Never operate the ATV on hills steeper than 25 degrees.
+Never operate on hills too steep for the vehicle or for your abilities.
+Never operate the vehicle on hills steeper than 25 degrees.

-Safety Warnings Operating on Slippery Terrain
+Operating on Slippery Terrain

 Failure to use extra caution when operating on excessively rough, slippery or loose terrain could cause loss of traction, loss of control, accident or overturn.